 Con artists love dangling promises of free money to entice potential victims.
-If you get an email in your inbox promising an easy “government grant” or someone calls you with a fantastic sounding pitch for “free money,” they are a scammer.
-You are being scammed.
+If you get an email in your inbox promising an easy “government grant” or someone calls you with a fantastic sounding pitch for “free money,” they are likely a scammer.

 If you receive an email promising free money or a government grant, delete it.
 Don’t even open it, and certainly don’t click on any links it contains.
 Doing so will open you up to a phishing scheme, where scammers steal your online ids and logins.